zkotti/fun-in-lockdown/guide.md

 ---

+## Plan your next trip
+Tired of daydreaming about future trips?
+Get hands-on and start rganizing your next journey!

+You could start by selecting your travel destination.
+There are a lot of websites, like [Triptile](https://triptile.com/), that let you plan your trip by first selecting a country or a city that you would like to visit (you could also add multiple stops to your trip) and then select among a number af activities that you could engage in during your trip.
+Triptile also recommends hotels to stay in and then calculates your estimated cost, depending on the days you spend on each city, the hotel room price per day and the extra activities that you have added on your trip.

+### Planning a trip in Europe
+In Europe, you have many options regarding the places you can visit.
+However, traveling from one country to another is relatively easy.

+[Rail Europe](https://www.raileurope.com/) is a great option for adventurous people that want to have a truly memorable experience.
+You can book tickets connecting one country to another and enjoy the beautiful European landscapes.

+Do you want to explore Europe on a ship?
+There are many companies offering cruises in the European seas.
+For those that prefer a luxurius trip, [Celebrity Cruises](https://www.royalcaribbean.com/european-cruises) offers a wide range of different cruise packages, from the Mediterranean to the Baltic sea.

+---

 ## <a name="note"></a>!Note : Before you head outside
 1. *Be sure you wear a mask*
 2. *Don't forget to sent the obligatory SMS text message to 13033*: